 What is an excitation system on an AC alternator?

-The excitation system on a AC alternator refers to the way in which the alternators voltage is initially built when it is rotated and how it is controlled while in use.
+The excitation system on a AC alternator refers to the way the alternators voltage is initially built when rotated and controlled while in use.
 The excitation system is responsible for supplying the field current to the main rotor.
 The requirements of an excitation system include reliability under all conditions of service, a simplicity of control, ease of maintenance, stability and fast transient response.

 There are three main types for standard brushless self excited machines.
 Shunt or self excited, Auxiliary wound and Permanent Magnet (PMG) .
 You may also see transformer controlled alternators.
 Each system has advantages and disadvantages, meaning the preferred option is based on the applications requirements and budget.

-The components of a selft excited excitation system are:
+The components of a self excited excitation system are: